Introduction: Understanding Ontario Used Car Taxes

 To avoid surprises and additional expenses:

-• Budget for a 13% tax, even if the car appears to be a good deal.
+- Always budget for a 13% tax, even if the car seems like a great deal.

 Final Thoughts on Ontario Used Car Taxes